 The next step would be to find out where you are spending all your money.
 List all of your monthly expenses.
 Your list may include:

 Be as honest as possible with your list.
 You are off to a good start when your income is greater than your expenses.
-That means you can put the extra money either to savings, building wealth or paying all of your debts.
+That means you can put the extra money either into savings, building wealth, or paying all of your debts.

 If expenses are higher than your income, find areas where you can cut your expenses.
 Make a few sacrifices for your financial goals.
 Know how to prioritize spending for just your needs.
 Don’t worry as these are only temporary.
 As soon as you are back on track, you should be able to work on some of your wants.